To Bag is to Prune

 Following the time series analogy, the prediction for a particular $i$ can be obtained by a series of recursions.
 Define the cutting operator

 where $\mathcal{S}_i$ extract the subset that includes $i$ out of the two produced by the splitting step.
-Inside the $\mathcal{S}_i$ operator is the traditional one-step tree problem. $\mathcal{K}$ is the set of potential features to operate the split at an optimized value $c$. $\boldsymbol{S}$ is the sample to split and is itself the result of previous cutting operations from steps $s-1$, $s-2$ and so on.
-To get the next finer subset that includes $i$, the operator is applied to the latest available subset: $\boldsymbol{S}'=\mathcal{C}(\boldsymbol{S}; y,X,i)$.
-The prediction for $i$ can be obtained by using $\mathcal{C}$ recursively starting from $\boldsymbol{S}_0$ (the full data set) and taking the mean in the final $\boldsymbol{S}$ chosen by some stopping rule.
-In other words, the true tree prediction in \eqref{eq:truetree} is $\mathcal{T}(X_i)=E\left(y_{i'} | i' \in \mathcal{C}^D(\boldsymbol{S}_0; y,X,i)\right)$ where $D$ is the number of times the cutting operator must be applied to obtain the final subset in which $i$ resides.
-To obtain the true tree prediction -- the mean of observations in $i$'s "true" terminal node -- the sequence of $\mathcal{C}$'s must be perfect.
-Hence, consistency remains on safe ground: as the sample size grows large, estimation error vanishes and $\hat{\boldsymbol{S}} \rightarrow \boldsymbol{S}$ at each step.
-The finite sample story is, however, quite different.
+Inside the $\mathcal{S}_i$ operator is the traditional one-step tree problem. $\mathcal{K}$ is the set of potential features to operate the split at an optimized value $c$. $L$ is the leaf, that is, the sample to split, and is itself the result of previous cutting operations from steps $s-1$, $s-2$, and so on.
+To get the next finer subset that includes $i$, the operator is applied to the latest available subset: $L'=\mathcal{C}(L; y,X,i)$.
+The prediction for $i$ can be obtained by using $\mathcal{C}$ recursively starting from $L_0$ (the full data set) and taking the mean in the final $L$ chosen by some stopping rule.
+In other words, the true tree prediction in \eqref{eq:truetree} is $\mathcal{T}(X_i)=E\left(y_{i'} | i' \in \mathcal{C}^D(L_0; y,X,i)\right)$ where $D$ is the number of times the cutting operator must be applied to obtain the final subset in which $i$ resides.
+To obtain the true tree prediction -- the mean of observations in $i$'s "true" terminal node -- the sequence of $\mathcal{C}$'s must be perfect, which is unlikely given the estimation error coming from both finite samples and myopic greedy optimization.